anthony-rosado/anthony-rosado/README.md

 ### Hi there 👋

 I'm a back-end developer.
 I have knowledge of web development and relational datadases.
 Also I'm good at problem solving and team work.
-I have been programming for more than 3 years.
-I'm interested in improving my skills and learning how things work (what's behind the scenes).
+I have been programming for more than 4 years.
+I'm interested in improving my skills and learning how things work.
 In my free time I like to read articles or watch videos about programming in general and good practices of code.

-- 🛠 Soon I will be working on personal projects for my portfolio.
-- 📫 How to reach me: On [LinkedIn](https://www.linkedin.com/in/anthony-rosado-ancajima)

 ### My skills 💻